troclaux/notes/design_patterns.md

 > Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects

 - this design pattern is used when you need to implement a tree-like structure

-### Decorator/Wrapper

-> lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors

 ### Facade